13 Great Reasons to Visit New Zealand

 2. Glacier Trekking on Fox and Franz Josef

-A massive glacier in Franz Josef, New Zealand
+A helicopter and people walking on the massive glacier in Franz Josef, New Zealand

 Everyone visits Franz Josef for one reason: the glaciers.
 Hiking the glaciers here lives up to the hype and is an unforgettable experience.
 Because the glaciers have receded and are melting quickly due to climate change, the glacier caves and walks have been shut down.

-At present, the only way to trek on the glaciers now is via heli-hike (a half-day or full-day helicopter/hiking experience).
-They are expensive (485-499 NZD) but the helicopter ride, trekking, and whole experience are worth the price in my opinion.
+Now, the only way to trek on the glaciers is via heli-hike (an epic half-day or full-day helicopter/hiking experience).
+These are expensive (tours start at 695 NZD), but the helicopter ride, trekking, and experience as a whole are worth the price in my opinion.

-Conversely, you can just go on a helicopter tour without the hiking (they last about twenty minutes and start at around 225 NZD) or just hike to the glacier face and take photos from a distance.
+Conversely, you can go on a helicopter tour without the hiking (they last about thirty minutes and start at around 447 NZD) or just hike to the glacier face and take photos from a distance.

 No matter what option you choose, pass through this area while you make your way down the South Island.
 You won’t regret it!